Marginalism: Marginal Revolution

 Marginalism as a formal theory can be attributed to the work of three economists, Jevons in England, Menger in Austria, and Walras in Switzerland.
 William Stanley Jevons first proposed the theory in an article in 1862 and a book in 1871.
 Similarly, Carl Menger presented the theory in 1871.
-Menger explained why individuals use marginal utility to decide amongst trade-offs, but while his illustrative examples present utility as quantified, his essential assumptions do not.
+Menger explained why individuals use the importance of the last available unit (later termed marginal utility by Friedrich von Wieser) to decide amongst trade-offs, but while all his illustrative examples present value as quantified, whether value is measurable and cardinal or not for Menger is disputed, in this context it is worth noting that the formal concept of ordinal numbers was later introduced in 1883 by George Cantor and that among the main austrian authors, only Friedrich August von Hayek interpreted Menger as an ordinalist, there is no evidence that Eugen Böhm-Bawerk or Ludwig von Mises shared that interpretation.
 Léon Walras introduced the theory in Éléments d'économie politique pure, the first part of which was published in 1874.
 The American John Bates Clark is also associated with the origins of Marginalism, but did little to advance the theory.

 This new way of thinking was a very drastic shift in thinking from the classical school of economics, founded in part by Adam Smith, David Ricardo and Thomas Malthus.
 The classical school of economics believed in a concept called the labor theory of value which emphasized the idea that the amount of time it took to produce a good determined the value of that good.
 This concept's rival, marginal utility on the other hand, focused on the value that the consumer received from the good when determining its value.
 What the marginalists understood was that the exchange value of goods can be used to describe the use value of goods.
-Meghnad Desai puts it this way, "Individuals in their daily activity so managed their resources that they balanced the marginal utility - the utility (use value) derived from an extra unit of a commodity they consumed - with the price (exchange value) they paid for it".
+Meghnad Desai puts it this way, "Individuals in their daily activity so managed their resources that they balanced the marginal utility--the utility (use value) derived from an extra unit of a commodity they consumed--with the price (exchange value) they paid for it".
 Thus, when consumption of a good goes up, the utility of that good decreases as it is consumed.
 Each person would continue to consume until the marginal utility would be equal to the price.
 Jevons also wanted to formulate a price theory that accounted for this marginal utility and discovered the following: cost production determines supply; supply determines final degree of utility; and final degree of utility determines value.
 Walras was able to articulate the utility maximization of the consumer far better than Jevons and Menger by assuming that utility was linked to the consumption of each good.